Top 10 Aging Smile Solutions:

 8. Chipped Front Teeth – Your broad, multi-rooted molars are designed for forceful chewing and grinding not your slender, smaller front teeth.
 If you have had several molars removed in the past and are now using your front teeth to chew your foods, you run the risk of breaking/chipping your front teeth, fracturing your root and/or loosening these teeth.
 Solution: Most chipped and broken front teeth can be repaired, but a permanent solution to restore proper chewing function must be undertaken to avoid continued breakdown and eventual loss of the front teeth.
 High quality dentures and implants can be made to replace missing molars.
 Loose or ill-fitting dentures are now a thing of the past now that they can be supported by an implant.

-Note: Filling do not last forever.
+Note: Fillings do not last forever.
 Maintain regular dental exams so that fillings can be checked and replaced/repaired if necessary.

 9. Poor Mobility – Dexterity can become a serious issue as one ages.
 Arthritis, strokes and Alzheimers are just a few conditions that can making tooth brushing and flossing difficult.
 Solution: Caregivers must be diligent in their efforts to help Seniors with their care to prevent plaque and calculus build-up that can cause cavities and gum disease.
 Using less toothpaste and a toothbrush with a larger grip or an electric toothbrush can make tooth care easier.